 What is Tantra?
-What does it really means - literally, philosophically and practically?
+What does it really mean - literally, philosophically and practically?
 What are the major Tantric traditions?
 What is the scope of Tantra?
 What is the relationship of Tantra with Yoga?
 Let’s understand the basics of Tantra.

-Literal definition of Tantra
+The literal definition of Tantra

 Tantra is made up of two words: ‘Tanoti’ and ‘Trayati’.
 Tanoti means "to weave, to expand, to stretch, to extend", while the word Trayati means "to liberate or free".
 Therefore, Tantra (tan+tra) means to expand one's experience and awareness of everything, to extend the frontiers of apprehension beyond the material, and hence to attain spiritual knowledge and liberation.
-The world Tantric is an adjective which describes something coming from Tantra.
+The world Tantric is an adjective that describes something coming from Tantra.

 Philosophical definitions of Tantra